Zekiah-A/RplaceTimelapseGenerators/NativeTimelapseGenerator/README.md

 - .NET SDK

 ### Dependencies:
-1. This project depends on [libfcall](https://www.gnu.org/software/libffcall/), which is a nightmare to build, so it's sources have not been included as a submodule in this project.
+1. This project depends on [libffcall](https://www.gnu.org/software/libffcall/), which is a nightmare to build, so it's sources have not been included as a submodule in this project.
 It is reccomended you use the provided ffcall library for your distro for ffcall to work correctly.
 For example, [ffcall](https://archlinux.org/packages/extra/x86_64/ffcall/) on arch.
+2. This project depends on [readline](https://www.gnu.org/software/bash/manual/html_node/Readline-Interaction.html)

 ### Build and Run